cwchentw/cl-yautils/README.md

 * ECL (Embeddable Common Lisp)
 * ABCL (Armed Bear Common Lisp)

-The code of *cl-yautils.lisp* are portable among Windows, macOS and GNU/Linux but untested on BSD or Solaris.
+The code of *cl-yautils.lisp* are portable among Windows, macOS and GNU/Linux but untested on BSD and Solaris.

 ## Usage